google-cloud-japan/sa-ml-workshop/blog/LLM-Grammar-Service-APP/README.md

 ### Deploy the frontend Web application

+1. Add your project to Firebase from [Firebase console](https://console.firebase.google.com/)

-1. Initialize the firebase hosting service.
+2. Initialize the firebase hosting service.

 ```
 cd $HOME/sa-ml-workshop/blog/LLM-Grammar-Service-APP
-firebase init hosting
+firebase init hosting -P $PROJECT_ID
 ```

-Select `Add Firebase to an existing Google Cloud Platform project` to select your project, and reply to the questions as below.
+  Reply to the questions as below.

 ```
 What do you want to use as your public directory? (public) build